vincens2005/wiatal/readme.md

 # WIATAL - Wiatal Is A Typing Animation Library

-> inspired by [iTyped](https://github.com/luisvinicius167/ityped), but 1/4 the size
+> inspired by [iTyped](https://github.com/luisvinicius167/ityped), but 1/2 the size

 ## Features:
-  - extra tiny: 538b minified
+  - extra tiny: 1kb minified, 0.5kb gzipped
   - no dependencies
   - just works
   - drop-in replacement for iTyped